History of the NFL in Los Angeles: Two decades without a team

 Los Angeles remained without an NFL franchise from 1995 to 2015.
-One key sticking point had been that a new team needed to play in the outdated Coliseum or Rose Bowl, or a lower capacity NFL-specific stadium needed to be built in the area.
+One key sticking point had been that a new team needed to play in the outdated Coliseum or Rose Bowl, or a lower-capacity NFL-specific stadium needed to be built in the area.

 Attempted Seahawks move to Los Angeles

-In March 1996, Seattle Seahawks owner Ken Behring moved office equipment and some athletic gear to the Juliette Low elementary school in Anaheim that once held Rams practices, hoping to get approval for a permanent move to Southern California.
-The plan was for the relocated Seahawks to play at the Rose Bowl while an NFL stadium was built in either Anaheim or Los Angeles.
-The Seahawks planned move was announced at a time when the Cleveland Browns had announced their relocation to Baltimore, and the Houston Oilers relocated to Nashville.
-The league passed a resolution in the previous year that a return to Los Angeles would be controlled by the league (i.e. the 30 teams collectively).
-Because the Seahawks did not get permission to move and the announcement was around the same time as other controversial franchise moves giving the league an image of instability, the league fined the team $50,000 for every day the team was in Anaheim, Behring halted the process and moved the equipment back to Seattle.
+In March 1996, Seattle Seahawks owner Ken Behring moved office equipment and some athletic gear to the Juliette Low Elementary School in Anaheim that once held Rams practices, hoping to get approval for a permanent move to Southern California.
+He proposed to have the Seahawks play at the Rose Bowl while an NFL stadium was built in Anaheim or Los Angeles.
+But the proposal was announced after the Cleveland Browns had announced their move to Baltimore, and the Houston Oilers were planning to move to Nashville.
+Amid an image of instability, the league had passed a resolution that a return to Los Angeles would be controlled by the league (i.e., the 30 team owners collectively).
+The owners vetoed the move and fined the Seahawks $500,000 for every day the team was in Anaheim, Behring halted the process and moved the equipment back to Seattle.

 Eventually, Puget Sound resident Paul Allen bought the team, and kept it in Seattle.
 Public funds were used to build Seahawks Stadium, now known as Lumen Field, which opened in 2002.